czbiohub-sf/Spid.jl/Readme.md

 for detecting viral and bacterial infectious disease outbreak clusters.

-## Dependencies
+## Installation

+The easiest way to use spid is through the docker container `czbiohub/spid`.

+### Manual installation

+If you prefer to manually install spid instead of using the docker container, install the dependencies below, then add the top-level folder as a local julia package.
+You can do this by typing `]` and then `add .` in julia.

+Dependencies:
 - minimap2 >= 2.15
 - samtools >= 1.9
 - julia >= 1.0

-## Installation

-The easiest way to use spid is through the docker container `czbiohub/spid`.

-To manually install spid, first install the dependencies, then add the top-level folder as a local julia package.
-You can do this by typing `]` and then `add .` in julia.

 ## Usage